wilko90/Simply-Films/TESTING.md

 * This website uses materialize functionality to be able to allow native compatibility in any viewport
 * The NavBar collapses into a SideNav on medium viewports and down, preventing the NavBar from being overcrowded, with the burger icon being distinguishable and easy to interact with.
-* All interactive icons work with touch screen devices, and are large enough to target using touch.
+* All interactive icons work with touch screen devices and are large enough to target using touch.
 * All text is legible on all screen sizes.

 #### Outcome - Successful

 # Manual Testing <a name="manual-testing"></a>

-Features below are manual tetsing and described below
+Features below are manual testing and described below

 ## Registration
-* Ensure that when a user is not logged in, they are able to access the Register link within the NavBar/SideNav from any location in the site.
+* Ensure that when a user is not logged in, they can access the Register link within the NavBar/SideNav from any location on the site.
 * Ensure that when a user interacts with the Register link in the NavBar/SideNav, the registration page appears
-* Ensure that the form presented shows thre fields username,password,confirm password
+* Ensure that the form presented shows the fields username, password, confirm password
 * Ensure that the following validation occurs
   * Username
      * Alert box pops up when fields are not entered correctly and hints to correct validation
-     * Ensure form can not be submitted if usernamer does not contain letters numbers and one case sensitive.
+     * Ensure form can not be submitted if the username does not contain letters numbers and one case sensitive.
   * Password
       * Requirements: Required/Between 8 characters, with upper and lowercase letters
       * If a user does not provide a password, a required message will prompt the user